Sakagraisse/The-great-drift/README.md

 ### Windows (only x86_64)
 1. Download the .exe file
-2. Run the .exe file
+2. Run the .exe file as administrator

 ***notes*** :
 - If you get a warning from Windows Defender, click on "More info" and then "Run anyway"